GSA-TTS/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 by saying where it can be purchased or by offering discounts to government employees.

+Here is a correct versus incorrect way to announce a guest speaker for an upcoming event.

+Do say:

+> This Friday, the Accessibility Guild welcomes Jane Doe, who will present how
+> research frameworks can help implement universal design principles in our digital
+> projects...

+Don't say:

+> This Friday, the Accessibility Guild welcomes Jane Doe, author of my favorite
+> book _ABCD Framework for universal design_.
+Everyone should read it!

-[Office of General Counsel](https://www.gsa.gov/about-us/organization/office-of-the-general-counsel-overview) before booking a speaker.
+We also avoid giving an unfair advantage to someone involved in a bid in progress with GSA.
+To avoid any ethical or legal conflict, please check with the [Office of General Counsel](https://www.gsa.gov/about-us/organization/office-of-the-general-counsel-overview) before booking a speaker.